-The market share of collected WBAs was calculated by the Environment Agency for the first time in June 2010 for the year 2009.
+The market share of collected waste portable batteries was calculated by the Environment Agency for the first time in June 2010 for the year 2009.
 POM data was available from the customs authority from January 2009.

 A 'holder of a joint batteries management plan' must report to the Ministry.